Looking for the best steakhouse in Buenos Aires? You’ve likely seen the same three names recycled on every travel blog. This guide is different.

 Continue the list of best steakhouses

 Meaning “The butcher” translated to English.
-A gourmet style steakhouse in Buenos Aires.
+A gourmet-style steakhouse in Buenos Aires.
 Located in Palermo near Plaza Italia.
 The restaurant is not scared to experiment with the meat on the grill.
 Spices are well used here.
-La Carinicerรญa is our final parrilla in Buenos Aires on the list.
+La Carinicería is our final parrilla in Buenos Aires on the list.

 Address: Thames 2317, Buenos Aires

 La Brigada is a steakhouse in the heart of San Telmo, Buenos Aires.
-The interior is a classic Porteรฑo style with football shirts as decoration.
 At La Brigada, you will have a wide choice of meat and sides.
 Accompanied by an extensive wine list.
-The waiters do know how to serve tourists and without any problem, they will give some suggestions.
+The waiters do know how to serve tourists, and without any problem, they will give some suggestions.
+My recommendation is to order the “Ojo de Bife”.

 Address: Estados Unidos 465, Buenos Aires